Description

 - Coloration: Their feathers come in a variety of vibrant colors, including green, blue, yellow, and orange, depending on the species and mutation.

-- Lifespan: With proper care, lovebirds can live for 10-15 years or even longer.
+- Lifespan: With proper care, they can live for 10-15 years or even longer.

 Behavior and Temperament

-- Cage Size: A spacious cage is essential for lovebirds.
+- A spacious cage is essential.
 The minimum size should be 24x24x24 inches, with bar spacing no wider than ½ inch to prevent escape.

-- Perches and Toys: Provide a variety of perches, swings, and toys to keep your lovebird mentally stimulated and physically active.
+- Include a variety of perches, swings, and toys to keep your bird mentally stimulated and physically active.

-- A balanced diet for lovebirds includes high-quality pellet food, fresh fruits, and vegetables.
+- Provide a diet of high-quality pellet food, fresh fruits, and vegetables.
 Seeds can be offered as a treat but should not make up the majority of their diet.

 - Fresh water should be provided daily, and food dishes should be cleaned regularly.

-- Lovebirds are highly social and require daily interaction with their owners or a companion bird.
+- These birds are highly social and require daily interaction with their owners or a companion bird.
 If kept alone, they need plenty of attention to prevent loneliness and behavioral issues.

 - If you adopt a pair, ensure they are compatible and have enough space to coexist peacefully.